akamai/terraform-provider-akamai/docs/data-sources/property_rules.md

-Use `akamai_property_rules` data source to query and retrieve the instance information and rule tree of an existing property instance.  allows searching across contracts and groups you may have access to.
+Use `akamai_property_rules` data source to query and retrieve the instance information and rule tree of an existing property instance.

 ## Basic Usage

-Given a contract and group return what properties exist for the user:
+Return property rule tree associated with that property version given a property, contract and group:

 datasource-example.tf
 ```hcl-terraform